Tutorial: A practical guide to the alignment of defocused spatial light modulators for fast diffractive neural networks: Optical characterization

 \section{Optical characterization}

 To assess whether this alignment procedure functions correctly and to quantify its precision, the accuracy of the ellipse detection is evaluated by acquiring the output images corresponding to a single illuminated pixel for each RoI over a wide range of defocus (see SI).
 This is equivalent to acquiring the modulus squared of the system's PSF which is also relevant for training a digital twin of this experiment \textit{in silico}.
 The precision of this algorithm is 1 pixel in the presence of noise and for various values of defocus (see SI).
 Next, the relative positions of the RoIs on the SLM with respect to those on the µDisplay are examined by applying a random phase pattern on the SLM and maintaining a constant illumination on the µDisplay, and analyzing the relative positions of the observed speckle-like pattern using autocorrelation.
 Autocorrelation is a well-known experimental method for tracking movement or deformation, employed for instance in Digital Image Correlation or Particle Image Velocimetry.
-If a given RoI on the SLM is shifted relative to its corresponding RoI on the µDisplay compared to another set of µDisplay and SLM RoIs (i.e. \textit{a channel}) then the output speckle patterns of these two channels will be shifted relatively to the other meaning a different operation is performed on each RoI.
-Otherwise, if the alignment is correct, the speckle patterns will have the same position, ensuring that all channels perform exactly the same operation.